 Rhubarb and custard tart is a firm favourite with our guests at this time of year for Sunday Lunch, while rhubarb soufflé with custard ice cream makes a very popular combination.

 Another feature of springtime is the arrival of wild garlic.
 With four acres of landscaped gardens we find it sprouting all around the hotel right now, especially in the hedgerows.
-We’re very fond of foraging for our food at Summer Lodge, and are offering two Adventures in Food weekends where guests can go on guided expeditions along the seashore and into the woods to see what delicacies they can find for free – so we make extensive use of the garlic that pops up on the doorstep.
+We’re very fond of foraging for our food at Summer Lodge and we make extensive use of the garlic that pops up on our doorstep.

 Wild garlic is easy to find – the smell gives you a strong clue!
 We just pick the leaves, then blanch and blend into sauces.
 Wild garlic soup is wonderful as well, so we generally make room for that on the menu at this time of year.
 I also like to use it raw, blending it with olive oil to make pesto.
 This then becomes one of the main ingredients in a delicious wild garlic risotto, which I generally serve as an accompaniment to fish dishes.